HydroFrame-ML/sandtank-ml/deploy/README.md

 # Deploy sandtank-ml

-The following scripts build up the docker image for deploying sandtank-ml.
-They are meant to be run in this directory (`deploy/`).
+The following scripts build up the docker images that can be used for deploying sandtank-ml.

 ```
-cd deploy/
+./deploy/00_fetch_parflow.sh
-./00_fetch_repo.sh
+./deploy/01_build_parflow.sh
-./01_build_parflow.sh
+./deploy/02_docker_web.sh
-./02_dockerize_sandtank.sh
+./deploy/02_docker_runtime.sh
 ```

-Ideally, after running those there should be a sandtank server running on port 9000 (all websockets etc are passed through here).
+Ideally, after running those you should have the `sandtank-ml` image available to you.

-To do so you can run the following commands:
+From here you can run the following command to start the server on port 9000 (all websockets etc are passed through here).

 ```
 # Customize these
 PORT=9000
-SERVER_NAME="localhost:${PORT}"
+SERVER_NAME=`localhost:$PORT`
-DATA="$(pwd)"/../data
+DATA=`$PWD/data`
-PROTOCOL="ws" #Switch to "wss" if serving over https
+PROTOCOL=ws

 docker run --rm \
   -it \